foudfou/sjail/README.md

 Provides:

 1. a straightforward script to create/destroy jails
-2. templates in the form of shell scripts
+2. recipes in the form of shell scripts

 ## Motivation